 Press Release 2022 Australian Festival of Transport- Reunion

-Sunday will be our open day with free entry to the museum, live music and offering a delicious selection of choices in the Old Ghan Tearooms.
+Sunday will be our public open day with free entry to the museum, music and offering a delicious selection of choices in the Old Ghan Tearooms.
 They will be open and serving Devonshire Teas along with plenty of food options for everyone to enjoy.
 The Mini Ghan Train will be running all day for all the family to experience.

 Media Release: Road Transport Historical Society Incorporated